vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/common/02-how-to-install-plugins.md

 ### Commonly used plugins and their uses

 * **Artifactory** - To interact with Jfrog Artifactory
-* **Kubernetes** - To interact with kubernetes cluster and also to create jenkins agents in kubernetes cluster
+* **Kubernetes** -  To create jenkins agents in kubernetes cluster
+* **Kubernetes CLI** - Allows you to configure kubectl in your job to interact with Kubernetes clusters.
+To deploy kubernetes configurations/objects/yamls to kubernetes cluster.
 * **Deploy to container** - To deploy war file to tomcat
 * **Docker** - To build, run and  push docker images in freestyle job
 * **Docker Pipeline** - To build, run and  push docker images in Pipeline job